renovatebot/renovate/docs/usage/configuration-options.md

 ## branchConcurrentLimit

 By default, Renovate won't enforce any concurrent branch limits.
+The `config:base` preset that many extend from limits the amount of concurrent branches.

 If you want the same limit for both concurrent branches and concurrent PRs, then just set a value for `prConcurrentLimit` and it will be reused for branch calculations too.
-However, if you want to allow more concurrent branches than concurrent PRs, you can configure both values ( e.g. `branchConcurrentLimit=5` and `prConcurrentLimit=3`).
+However, if you want to allow more concurrent branches than concurrent PRs, you can configure both values (e.g. `branchConcurrentLimit=5` and `prConcurrentLimit=3`).

 This limit is enforced on a per-repository basis.